 (4) A consumer seeking supply under Tariff C1 must make an application to the corporation in writing accompanied by evidence which clearly demonstrates that the consumer meets all the conditions listed in subclause (3).

-[Clause 11 inserted in Gazette 30 Mar 2009 p.
-990-1; amended in Gazette 26 Mar 2010 p.
-1136-7 and 1140; 24 Jun 2011 p.
-2499-501; 29 Jun 2012 p.
-2920-1; 14 Jun 2013 p.
-2219; 27 Jun 2014 p.
-2315.]
+[Clause 11 inserted in Gazette 22 Aug 2014 p.
+3029-30.]

 12. Tariff D1 (special tariff for certain premises)